 Mortgage Rates by Loan Product

-The interest rate for a 30 year fixed rate mortgage held steady at 3.750% while the interest rate for a 15 year mortgage remained at 2.875%.
-The interest rate on a 5/1 adjustable rate mortgage (ARM) was unchanged at 2.875%, staying below the key 3.000% level again.
-VA mortgage rates moved .125% lower to 3.250% while FHA mortgage rates were flat at 3.250%, with both programs remaining enticing for home buyers seeking low down payment loan options.
-Jumbo mortgage rates held at 3.875% and non-owner occupied mortgage rates remained unchanged at 4.000%.
+The interest rate for a 30 year fixed rate mortgage increased .125% to 3.750% and jumbo mortgage rates also moved higher to 3.875%.
+The interest rate for a 15 year mortgage rose .125% to 3.000%.
+The interest rate on a 5/1 adjustable rate mortgage (ARM) also edged higher to 2.875%, remaining attractive to borrowers focused on shorter-term mortgage programs.
+VA mortgage rates and FHA mortgage rates also inched .125% higher to 3.375% with both programs remaining attractive for home buyers seeking low or no down payment loan options.
+Consistent with the overall trend, non-owner occupied mortgage rates moved .125% higher to 4.000%.

 Why Select a Home Equity Loan or HELOC

 Only Access the Amount of Money You Need.

 A home equity loan or HELOC enables you to access the specific amount of money you need as compared to a full refinance of your mortgage.
 A smaller loan amount means that your monthly payment and total interest expense over the life of the loan are lower with a home equity loan or HELOC.